renovatebot/renovate/docs/usage/configuration-options.md

 Set this to `false` if you want to disable release notes fetching.

-Renovate can fetch release notes when you're running it on one of these platforms:
+Renovate can fetch release notes when they are hosted on one of these platforms:

 - GitHub (.com and Enterprise)
 - GitLab (.com and CE/EE)